h4ck4u/AdStrike/README.md

 - Kerberos-aware workflows for NTLM-disabled and LDAP-signing-enforced environments
 - Smart Analyst for parsing output and ranking next actions
 - Optional AdStrike Agent for AI-assisted planning or tool orchestration
+- **MCP server exposing all 53 tools — no API key, driven by your existing MCP host (Claude Code / Cursor / Claude Desktop)**
 - Report generation in HTML, Markdown, and JSON
 - Wrappers for common AD tooling such as Impacket, NetExec, Certipy, Kerbrute, BloodHound, PowerView, Rubeus, and related utilities